WeblateOrg/weblate/docs/user/translating.rst

 Translating using Weblate
 =========================

 Thank you for interest in translating using Weblate.
-Projects can be either be set up for direct translation, or by way of accepting suggestions on behalf of users without accounts.
+Projects can either be set up for direct translation, or by way of accepting suggestions made by users without accounts.

-Overall, there are the modes of translation:
+Overall, there are two modes of translation:

-* Projects accepts direct translations
+* The project accepts direct translations
-* Projects accepts only suggestions, which are accepted once given a defined number of votes
+* The project accepts only suggestions, which are automatically validated once a defined number of votes is reached

+Please see :ref:`workflows` for more information on translation workflow.

 Options for translation project visibility:

 * Publicly visible and anybody can contribute
 * Visible only to a certain group of translators

-Please see :ref:`workflows` for more info on translation workflow.
+Please see :ref:`privileges` for more information on access control.

 Translation projects
 --------------------